veerendranayak/redshift-workshop/lab4-redshiftspectrum/README.md

 	![](../images/crawler_6.png)
 	1. Select all remaining defaults.
 Once the Crawler has been created, click on *Run Crawler*.
 	![](../images/crawler_7.png)
-	1. Once the Crawler has completed its run, you will see a new table in the Glue Catalog. https://console.aws.amazon.com/glue/home?#catalog:tab=tables
+	1. Once the Crawler has completed its run (approximate runtime - 3 mins), you will see a new table in the Glue Catalog. https://console.aws.amazon.com/glue/home?#catalog:tab=tables
 	![](../images/crawler_8.png)
 	1. Click on the *ny_pub* table, notice the recordCount of 2.87 billion.
 	![](../images/crawler_9.png)